“You don’t believe me, do you?” Phil alleged.

 Stan looked up from his clipboard.

-Jason walked up to him as he nodded toward the office.
+Jason walked up to him and nodded toward the office.
 “Who are those guys?”

 Stan glanced up at the office.
 “The corporate shock troops, I assume.”

 “People way above our pay grade,” Stan said and went back to his clipboard.

 “They do look kind of important,” Jason said as he looked up at the office again.

 “I suppose,” Jason said as he was reminded of what Phil had said earlier, “plus the expensive looking cars they arrived in.”